 Found a nice condo with a wicked rental price?

 You might get disappointed when you find out you are not a qualified tenant.
-Many landlords will factor your credit score when deciding whether to let you rent off them.
+Many landlords will factor in your credit score when deciding whether to let you rent off them.
 The same applies when looking into a rent-to-own agreement.
 You could even run into this problem when hooking up utilities at a new home.

 As a student, you have the power to perfect your credit.
-If you do things right, there is nothing that will stop you from having an ever-increasing credit score.
+If you do things right, nothing will stop you from having an ever-increasing credit score.
 There will be times when it has small drops, such as from a flurry of hard inquiries.
 But, you can continue the uptrend for as long as you stay determined.

 For example, most students are new borrowers with thin credit files.
 If this is you, then Credit Karma’s “thin file service” is an incredible tool to use.
 Not only does it help to track credit, but you will also get a custom list of credit offers that work based on your profile.
 As you take on new offers, you can continue to track your credit report (for free!) and see how your score changes.

 Of course, you do not need any fancy software or live help to reach perfect credit status.
 It is just a matter of continuing onward with your positive actions.
-There are things you can do to maximize your score increases, and to cushion any blows.
+There are things you can do to maximize your score increases and to cushion any blows.
 Take a look below for a more in-depth, step-by-step analysis on how to improve your credit as a student.

 You cannot look like a good borrower if you have no borrowing history.
-Even if you have to start off with a secured credit card, get something on your report!
+Even if you have to start with a secured credit card, get something on your report!

 While building new credit lines, remember these points:

-Get more than one new card.
 To contradict the point above, it is important to open more than one account at once.
 The only downfall is if you are getting bad terms on your new credit cards.
 For example, securing two different cards for $1,000 each is senseless.
 You could secure one, wait for a limit increase, then apply elsewhere for a partially secured card.
 If you can get unsecured cards, start building your average credit age now by getting approved for two separate cards.